-Freeze mince pies uncooked and be ready to have freshly cooked pies on hand at a moment's notice ...
+Freeze your mince pies uncooked and be ready to have freshly cooked pies on hand at a moment's notice ...

 At this time of year, I often think of a story that a friend told me about Christmas baking.
 My friend and her husband were both working full-time and with three young sons to manage they decided to employ an au pair to lighten the load at home.
-The young girl was from overseas (I forget exactly where) and as Christmas approached, my friend, a keen cook, thought it would be nice to teach her young helper how to make the classic english festive bakes.
+The young girl was from overseas (I forget exactly where) and as Christmas approached, my friend, a keen cook, thought it would be nice to teach her young helper how to make the classic English festive bakes.
 They began with Christmas Cake - TICK ... moved on to Christmas Pudding - TICK ... and ended up with mince pies - TICK ... the full holiday baking repertoire.
 Miss Au Pair loved embracing the spirit of seasonal baking but then made a very reasonable and rarely uttered observation - "But aren't these bakes really all the same?".
 Never has a truer word been spoken!
 Indeed Christmas cake, pudding and mince pies certainly are all on the same theme with similar ingredients and the resulting comparable flavours but they're traditional - traditional, indulgent and delicious.
 And Christmas only comes once a year so it's not like you're going to get fed up with them.
 That's my excuse and I'm sticking with it.

 Let's start with the mincemeat.
 There is no doubt that homemade tastes best, but at this time of year when you're up to your ears in everything, let's be realistic - this may not be the top of your priority list.
-If I'm going to make my own, I'll use this recipe from Delia and I'll do it early to get it out of the way - before there's even a hint of festivity in the air, but the best laid plans ...
+If I'm going to make my own, I'll use this recipe from Delia and I'll do it early to get it out of the way - before there's even a hint of festivity in the air, but the best-laid plans ...

 Bought mincemeat is fine.
 Correction ... it's more than 'fine', it makes for gorgeous mince pies but ONLY with gorgeous pastry.

 I'm deferring to my Nan again for this one.
 She was Bertha (if you're trying to build a picture of her ...) - a name that you don't hear too much now.
-Bertha knew her pastry and for mince pies it was her legendary 'german pastry'.
+Bertha knew her pastry and for mince pies it was her legendary 'German pastry'.
 I've never heard anyone else refer to it with this name but it's essentially a sweet pastry with egg used as the binder.
 This makes for an almost biscuit-like flavour and texture and a consistency that is very easy to work.

-So her secret to making gorgeous mince pies was using her german pastry, rolling it fairly thinly and not being mean with the mincemeat filling.
+So her secret to making gorgeous mince pies was using her German pastry, rolling it fairly thinly and not being mean with the mincemeat filling.
 She would also dust them with icing sugar after baking, although this did become the subject of an ongoing domestic battle.
-Family legend has it that Nan liked a dusting of icing sugar; my Grandpa didn't - so she would dust and he would blow it off before eating.
+Family legend has it that Nan liked a dusting of icing sugar; her husband didn't - so she would dust and he would blow it off before eating.
 Dust.
 Blow.
 Dust.
 Blow ....
 You get the picture.
 You must make up your own mind on the 'to dust' or not debate but for me the aesthetics of a sweet, snowy sprinkle wins every time.

-And when that time comes, take out as many as you need and pop them straight back into the holes of the silicone tray (no leaving them in the bag on the worktop to defrost or you will have a big mushy pastry mess!) and continue baking from stage 11.
+When you're ready to enjoy some freshly baked mince pies, take out as many as you need and pop them straight back into the holes of the silicone tray (no leaving them in the bag on the worktop to defrost or you will have a big mushy pastry mess!) and continue baking from stage 11.
 They will defrost very quickly but they are so small that they can also be popped straight into the oven if you prefer.

 Freshly baked mince pies on tap - now that sounds like heaven.
 But beware ... before you know it, you'll have a reputation for being a Domestic Goddess.
-I won't tell your secret, if you don't ...
+I won't tell your secret if you don't ...